null-kaustubh/edume/readme.md

-# Course Selling App - Backend
+# Edume Course Selling App - Backend

 A backend API for a course selling platform built to practice API design and advanced authentication concepts.
 This project focuses on user management, course creation, and purchase workflows.